vhertel/bda-session-bonn/README.md

 ### Repository

-After successful installation of the softwares above, follow the instructions to download and set up the repository.
+After successful installation of the software above, follow the instructions to download and set up the repository.

 1. Clone the repository using the `git CMD` application: